Redistricting St. Pete

 City Council Action

-After the Redistricting Commissions submits its report to City Council, Council has up to 60 days to accept the districts proposed by the Redistricting Commission through a majority vote or reject the districts proposed by the Commission by adopting districts drawn by City Council through a unanimous vote.
-If City Council does not take either action within 60 days, the districts proposed by the Commission are adopted and will go into effect.
+After the Citizens Redistricting Commission submits its report to City Council, Council has up to 60 days to accept the districts proposed by the Citizens Redistricting Commission through a majority vote or reject the districts proposed by the commission by adopting districts drawn by City Council through a unanimous vote.
+If City Council does not take either action within 60 days, the districts proposed by the commission are adopted and will go into effect.

 Once City Council has adopted the new districts, the information is provided to the Supervisor of Elections and voter ID cards are updated to reflect the new City Council districts.